 Washington, DC 20036

-The mission and philosophy of the School of Nursing and Health Professions serves as a foundation for the development of program goals.
-The baccalaureate program goals are to:
+The mission and philosophy of the Marian University nursing programs serve as a foundation for the development of baccalaureate nursing program goals, which are to:

-- Provide a curriculum, which combines the foundation of liberal arts and biopsychosocial sciences with baccalaureate level nursing concepts.
+- Provide a curriculum, which combines the foundation of liberal arts and biopsychosoocial sciences with baccalaureate level nursing concepts.

 - Provide a curriculum, which fosters professional growth, professional development, and a commitment to life-long learning at the baccalaureate level.